 Note to parents:

 - Be aware that this class will be discussing court cases which inherently involve crimes.
 While every effort has been taken to avoid the more egregious crimes, there will still be mention of criminal proceedings.
-Please stay involved with your student during this class since you best know what he/she can and can’t handle.
+Please stay involved with your student during this class since you best know what they can and can’t handle.

 - This independent learning course is Free* when students enroll in the Civil Jury Service course or the Criminal Jury Service course.